dhananjay-arora/Graph-Streaming-Analysis/README.md

 Node Centrality

-Node centrality (node degree distribution and node weight degree distribution) Betweenness centrality: the fraction of all shortest paths that pass through a node Page rank centrality: the number of times that a node will be visited on a sufficiently long random walk on the graph Path Length
+Node centrality (node degree distribution and node weight degree distribution)

+Betweenness centrality: the fraction of all shortest paths that pass through a node

+Page rank centrality: the number of times that a node will be visited on a sufficiently long random walk on the graph

+Path Length

 Average shortest path length from a node to all other nodes.
 It relates to the routing hops

-Diameter: longest of the shortest paths between all pairs of nodes Effective diameter: path length that defines the 90th percentile of all paths Community Structure
+Diameter: longest of the shortest paths between all pairs of nodes

+Effective diameter: path length that defines the 90th percentile of all paths

+Community Structure

 Clustering coefficient: the number of edges among the neighbors of a node as compared to the maximum possible numbers.
 The clustering coefficient is related to the resilience of the routing infrastructure because it reflects the number of alternative route between pairs of nodes

-Degree assortativity measures whether nodes tend to connect others of similar degree K-cores decomposition measures successive maximally connected subgraphs Structural centrality: hierarchy from the most influential nodes to least influential nodes Scale-free Structure
+Degree assortativity measures whether nodes tend to connect others of similar degree

+K-cores decomposition measures successive maximally connected subgraphs

+Structural centrality: hierarchy from the most influential nodes to least influential nodes

+Scale-free Structure

-Check whether the degree distribution follows the power-law distribution Small-world network versus scale-free network
+Check whether the degree distribution follows the power-law distribution

+Small-world network versus scale-free network.